alejeindrox/alejeindrox/game/start-game.md

 You awaken in the dark ruins of an ancient codebase.

 Lint warnings echo through the corridors.
-Merge conflicts stretch across the sky like thunderclouds.
+Forkstorms stretch across the sky like thunderclouds.
-Somewhere, deep in the CI/CD abyss, a shadow stirs...
+Somewhere, deep in the Eternal Pipeline, a shadow stirs...

 They call it **The Demon of Callback Hell** —
 a bug so persistent, it crashes staging and mocks production.